JanHerca/urantiapedia/output/wikijs/en/help/phases.md

 --- | --- | ---
-Opening of slides for manual editing and additions of editors | web | Assistant Editors Development in Wiki.js for a 3D interactive model creator/editor, its format and renderer | GitHub | Developers Addition of a set of 3D models about Paradise, architectural spheres, Garden of Eden and the like | GitHub | Chief Editors
+Opening of slides for manual editing and additions of editors | web | Assistant Editors Development in Wiki.js for a 3D interactive model creator/editor, its format and renderer | GitHub | Developers Addition of a set of 3D models about Paradise, architectural spheres, Garden of Eden and the like | GitHub | Editors-in-Chief

 <figure id="Sample_fig_5" class="image urantiapedia">
 <img src="/image/sample_page_3d.jpg">